Skip to main content

 If his savings income was £1,250 instead of £600, he would have 20% tax to pay on £250 (that is, £50).

-As tax is not collected at source on interest, he will have to pay this £50 to HMRC another way – most likely by having his PAYE tax code adjusted.
+As tax is not collected at source on interest, Henry would need to tell HMRC about this interest and then pay this £50 to HMRC another way – most likely by having his PAYE tax code adjusted.

 Amount